Kirael12/cardano-node-audit/README.md

 # Pre-Requisites :

+The script is 100% shell bash.
+It works on Linux systems.

 cardano-node up and running.
 You can setup a Cardano node with :
 - Coincashew guide : https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node)
 - CNODE (Guild-Operators) : https://cardano-community.github.io/guild-operators/